Ninth in the series: Organize the White Working Class!

 The liberal Democratic Party version does the opposite.
 Class more or less disappears from liberal conceptions of intersectionality and identity.
 If the Democrats were to put class into the mix, then it might lead to a kind of identity politics subversive of the two-party system itself.
 Once class is invisible, poor whites become objects of immense condescension; deplorable failures with no excuse other than their own stupidity and laziness.
 After all, we enjoyed all the privileges but are still losers.
 Right?

-The history in Hillbilly Nationalists suggest a different approach.
+The history in Hillbilly Nationalists suggests a different approach.
 Class does cut deep sure enough, just not all the way to the bone.
 JOIN and Young Patriots and Rising Up Angry appeal to white workers not simply as workers but also as “dislocated hillbillies.”
 O4O and White Lightning tapped into the rich reservoir of European and immigrant labor history.
 Music, breaking bread, hanging out at the pool hall, street gangs, even the pop culture identities of “greasers” carried class consciousness for those who know how to translate one language into another.

 Organizers face a long and winding road.
 We travel back and forth between class and cultural identity.
 That road turns around race every bit as much as class.
 For white workers, class interest will lead the way to other things.
-But, race is so deeply a part how class works in the U.S. that it is impossible to separate the two.
+But, race is so deeply a part of how class works in the U.S. that it is impossible to separate the two.

-People of color, gays and lesbians, sexually minorities, the young, soldiers and veterans, environmentalists — whatever their class background — may find ideas other than class more inspiring and other roads more compelling.
+People of color, gays and lesbians, sexual minorities, the young, soldiers and veterans, environmentalists — whatever their class background — may find ideas other than class more inspiring and other roads more compelling.
 And, there is lots of evidence to suggest that there is a transformative core to the ideals behind every social movement.
 Each vantage point is as equally indispensable to the revolutionary project as is class consciousness.
 We must use all the means — all the forms of consciousness — at our disposal.

 There is nothing more important than finding what Peggy Terry called “our natural allies in the struggle for real freedom and real democracy.”
 We can begin by seeking unity without uniformity and honoring the path each person takes to political life.